Prefab vs. Hand Built Coops

 Hi everyone, this post is going to be a little bit different than my normal posting.
 I have received a lot of questions from my readers inquiring what chicken coops are best, prefab coops or hand build coops.
 For those who are not familiar with what a prefab coop is allow me to explain.
-When I refer to prefab coops I am talking about coops that you see in farm stores, such as Tractor Supply or Rural King just to name a few.
-They come in boxes and require assembly which is very simple only needing a screw driver and a little elbow grease.
+When I refer to prefab coops, I am talking about coops that you see in farm stores, such as Tractor Supply or Rural King just to name a few.
+They come in boxes and require assembly which is very simple only needing a screwdriver and a little elbow grease.

 I built my first coop, the Kuntry Klucker.
-I love my big coop but I will say it was the hardest most dangerous project that I undertook.
+I love my big coop, but I will say it was the hardest most dangerous project that I undertook.
 I was new to chickens and followed the advice of more experienced keepers, one of which was don’t buy a prefab coop build your own.
 Not knowing much this is what I did.
 I found through this endeavor that I have no business using power tools.
 I nearly killed myself twice and spent $1500 more than I had intentionally set out to spend.
 After I cut the wood too short or at wrong angels it got expensive.
 I realized that this was really bad advice that I followed from more experienced chicken keepers.
 I had never built anything before, so this was my first and last experience with wood working and carpentry in general.

 After my experience with my first prefab coop which now has 5 years under its belt, I ordered more as my flocks grew.
 I now have 5 coops currently in operation, 4 of them are prefab coops.
 I have not had any predators get into my prefab coop, nor have I had any problems with the wood rotting (hence the paint and water seal).
 The Roofs hold up well and the durability of the structures have withstood everything mother nature has thrown at it thus far.
-I can honestly say that it would take a disasterous weather event to tear them down such a tornado or derecho.
-But if I get a tornado here I will have much more to worry about than just damage to my prefab coops.
-Additionally, I have them insured under my homeowners property damage clause.
+I can honestly say that it would take a disastrous weather event to tear them down such a tornado or derecho.
+But if I get a tornado here, I will have much more to worry about than just damage to my prefab coops.
+Additionally, I have them insured under my homeowner’s property damage clause.
 I will just put them in with all the other things we need replaced should we have to deal with a disastrous weather event.

 I am a small voice with respect to prefab chicken coops in particular.
-But I like to think that my experience and opinions will help others understand that there are other options and that prefab coops can make great homes for your chickens.
+But I like to think that my experience and opinions will help others understand that there are other options and that prefab coops can and do make great homes for your chickens.

-~ The Kuntry Klucker, Bantam Botique, and TARDIS Crew ~
+~ The Kuntry Klucker Crew ~